-- 1. Insulation containment fabric or system that is side stapled shall not be stapled more than 1/2 inch back from the face of the stud. - 2.
+- 1. Insulation containment fabric or system that is side stapled shall not be stapled more than 1⁄2 inch back from the face of the stud. - 2.
 Insulation shall be rolled or trimmed flat to allow installation and contact with interior sheathing or finish material. - 3.
-Insulation shall fill the cavity being insulated side to side and top to bottom. - 4.
-Blown insulation shall meet the manufacturer's stated recommendations for density and coverage in order to meet the required R-Value and to minimize or prevent settling. - 5.
-Insulation shall be enclosed on all six sides with durable materials.
+Insulation shall fill the entire cross-section of the cavity being: 104